DurableSteer/Tiles/README.md

 # **Thanks**
-I wish to thank everyone mentioned in the dependencies section for their generous contribution to the diy community and their hard work in creating the librarys that made this project possible.
+I wish to thank everyone mentioned in the dependencies section for their generous contribution to the DIY community and their hard work in creating the libraries that made this project possible.
 Stay awesome.